michaelx-corner/michaelx-corner/en/Android/Adb-failed-to-extract-native-libraries.md

 If you use jarsigner, zipalign must only be performed after the APK file has been signed.
 ```
 .
-  This means only if your APK was signed using just v1 scheme (JAR signing) (which is true for most older project) can you use the following method.
+  This means only if your APK was signed using just `v1 scheme (JAR signing)` (which is true for most older projects.
+Once a certificate was issued, they don't update it, generally speaking) can you use the following method.
 In my case, it was, as found out by [APK-Info](https://forum.xda-developers.com/android/general/apk-info-rebuild-t3614970).
 ```
 Verified using v1 scheme (JAR signing): true
 Verified using v2 scheme (APK Signature Scheme v2): false